 Healing Arts: How integrative medicine can help you heal

-From massage to meditation, integrative medicine — which uses evidence-based, complementary practices in combination with conventional medicine — can help cancer survivors regain health post-treatment and build a lifestyle focused on wellness.
+From massage to meditation, integrative medicine — which uses evidence-based, complementary practices in combination with conventional medicine — can help cancer patients and survivors regain health and build a lifestyle focused on wellness.

 Types of integrative medicine found to be beneficial for cancer survivors include: